wmvndrscht/wmvndrscht.github.io/_pages/reading.md

 - Never Split the Difference, Chris Voss
 - Fooled by Randomness, Taleb
 - The Lessons of History, Will & Ariel Durant
+- Grit: The Power of Passion and Perseverance, Angela Duckworth

 ## Articles